A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

 where $\Sigma=\mathbb E(X-\vartheta)(X-\vartheta)^T$ is the noise covariance matrix.
 The objective function in the definition of $w^\dag$ above is known as the \emph{Sharpe ratio} \citep{palomar2025portfolio}.
 It can also be modified to other similar forms such as

 for some penalty parameter $\lambda$.
-Then it would be possible to extend the procedure in \Cref{subsec:5.3-argmin} to such target vectors $w^\dag$ with a potential improved bias-variance trade-off.
+Then it would be possible to extend the procedure in \Cref{subsec:5.3-argmin} to such weight vectors $w^\dag$, with a potentially improved bias-variance trade-off.

-The soft-max statistic $Q_i$ in \Cref{subsec:5.3-argmin} is an example of making and using stable algorithms for statistical inference.
-The presented method of data-driven choice of $\lambda$ works by numerically verifies the desired stability level.
+The softmax statistic $Q_i$ in \Cref{subsec:5.3-argmin} is an example of making and using stable algorithms for statistical inference.
+The idea of using stable nuisance parameter estimates in semiparametric inference without de-biasing or cross-fitting has been explored in \cite{chen2022debiased}.
+In particular, the use of soft-min for stabilized optimal policy choice has been studied in \cite{chen2023inference}.
+The presented method of data-driven choice of $\lambda$ works by numerically verifying the desired stability level.
 An important theoretical and methodological research topic is to estimate and test the stability of a given algorithm.
-This is a challenging question.
-See \cite{kim2023black,luo2024algorithmic} for some early results.
+This is challenging; see \cite{kim2023black,luo2024algorithmic} for some early results.
 In the next section we present additional results on stability implied by regularization.